Master’s Programme in Visual Communication

 If you have been using imagery generated through AI, or if have used any other type of AI technology, you should specify how you have used it and for which parts of the work.

-If any of your work samples have been published in any language other than Swedish or English, we ask you to briefly summarize the project in a caption or in the table of contents.
+If any of your work samples have been published in any language other than Swedish or English, we ask you to briefly summarise the project in a caption or in the table of contents.

 Section 2: Your own selection of works (pages 2-8)

 You should present your own selection of your works on pages 2–8 of the PDF file.
 The absolutely maximum number of images/films is twenty (20), which can, for instance, be divided between a number of different works.
+One film counts as one image.

 State your name in the top left-hand corner of each page.
 Your selection represents your work in the way that you yourself would like to view it.
 All of the samples may be made using any technique you choose.
 Films should be represented in your portfolio by one image from the film and its title.
 The actual films are submitted as separate files.